-As of March 31, 2024 and December 31, 2023, the loan originators in which the Company holds equity investments represent related parties.
+As of September 30, 2024 and December 31, 2023, the loan originators in which the Company holds equity investments represent related parties.
 Transactions that have been entered into with these related party loan originators are summarized below.

-The Company is a party to a mortgage loan purchase and sale flow agreement, with a mortgage loan originator in which the Company holds a non-controlling equity investment, whereby the Company purchases residential mortgage loans that satisfy certain specified criteria.
-The Company has also provided a \$5.0 million line of credit to the mortgage originator.
+The Company is a party to a mortgage loan purchase and sale flow agreement, with a mortgage loan originator (the "Related-Party MLPA") in which the Company holds a non-controlling equity investment, whereby the Company purchases residential mortgage loans that satisfy certain specified criteria.
+The Company also provided a \$5.0 million line of credit to the mortgage originator.
 Under the terms of this line of credit, the Company has agreed to make advances to the mortgage originator solely for the purpose of funding specifically identified residential mortgage loans designated for sale to the Company.
 To the extent the advances are drawn by the mortgage originator, it must pay interest, at a rate of 15% per annum, on the outstanding balance of each advance from the date the advance is made until such advance is repaid in full.
 The mortgage originator is required to repay advances in full no later than two business days following the date that the Company purchases the related residential mortgage loans from the mortgage originator.
-As of both March 31, 2024 and December 31, 2023, there were no advances outstanding.
+As of both September 30, 2024 and December 31, 2023, there were no advances outstanding.
 The Company has also entered into agreements whereby it guarantees the performance of such mortgage originator under third-party master repurchase agreements.
-See Note 24, Commitments and Contingencies, for further information on the Company's guarantees of the third-party borrowing arrangements.
+See Note 24, Commitments and Contingencies, for further information on the Company's guarantees of the third-party borrowing arrangements and certain loan purchase commitments under the Related-Party MLPA.
 Additionally, as of December 31, 2023, the Company held warrants to purchase 8.28 million shares with a fair value of \$10.3 million, which were included in Investments in unconsolidated entities on the Condensed Consolidated Balance Sheet.
 In March 2024, the Company exercised such warrants in exchange for Class B Common Stock of the mortgage loan originator.
-As of March 31, 2024 and December 31, 2023, the fair value of the Company's investment in this mortgage loan originator was \$21.3 million and \$23.8 million, respectively.
+As of September 30, 2024 and December 31, 2023, the fair value of the Company's investment in this mortgage loan originator was \$25.9 million and \$23.8 million, respectively.